oliver-oloughlin/kvdex/README.md

 Additional utility funcitons.

 ### Flatten
-The "flatten" utility function can be used to flatten documents with a value of type KvObject.
+The "flatten" utility function can be used to flatten documents with a value of type Model.
-It will only flatten the first layer of the document, meaning the result will be an object containing: id, versionstamp and all the key-value pairs of the document value.
+It will only flatten the first layer of the document, meaning the result will be an object containing: id, versionstamp and all the entries in the document value.

 ```ts
 import { flatten } from "https://deno.land/x/kvdb@v1.3.4/mod.ts"